BZIvanov/Room-Booking/README.md

 ## Cloudinary

 To get your credentials (for the next.config file) for using cloudinary you need to register your account and you can find you credentials in the Dashboard.

+## Mailtrap

+To use the nodemailer package you need to register Mailtrap account.

+After account is created go to your Project then your Inbox.
+From the Integrations dropdown select Node.js Nodemailer.
+And you will be able to see your credentials.